fohlab/Writeups/Vulnhub/Brainpan/Readme.md

 Let's download it.

-Running it locally with **wine** reveals it is someking of server expecting for connections at port 9999, just like the service on the box.
+Running it locally with **wine** reveals it is some kind of server expecting for connections at port 9999, just like the service on the box.

 <img src="https://github.com/astasinos/Writeups/blob/master/Vulnhub/Brainpan/images/seven.png">